-The Report of Waste Discharge, related documents, tentative discharge specifications and special provisions, comments received, and other information are on file and may be inspected at the address above at any time between 8:30 a.m. and 4:45 p.m., Monday through Friday.
+The Report of Waste Discharge (ROWD), related documents, tentative Master Recycling Permit, comments received, and other information are on file and may be inspected at the address above at any time between 8:30 a.m. and 4:45 p.m., Monday through Friday.
 Copying of documents may be arranged through the San Diego Water Board by calling (619) 516-1990.